-Root Communication have a state-of-the-art disposal site in UK that is proudly carbon neutral and a fleet of secure vehicles that can collect your IT equipment from anywhere in the UK mainland.
+All Computer asset disposal Free of Cost in Manchester that is proudly carbon neutral and a fleet of secure vehicles that can we collect your IT equipment asset from anywhere in the UK mainland.

 Contact us today to learn more or call us on +44 (0) 800 756 6660